discord-tickets/docs/includes/abbreviations.md

-*[server]: Software that serves requests, or an always-online computer that runs the software.
-May also be used as a synonym for "guild", especially in non-technical content, but will usually be prefixed by "Discord" if it is.
+*[server]: Software or a computer that serves requests.
+May also be used as a synonym for "guild", especially in non-technical content.
 *[guild]: A Discord server
 *[guilds]: Discord servers
 *[VPS]: Virtual Private Server, basically a VM